Clasc/pokemon-dnd-companion/doc/design_spec.md

 Layout & Structure
 The layout is designed for easy, single-handed use on mobile devices and a clear overview on tablets.

-Tabs/Sections: The main view is split into two clear, switchable sections: Character Overview and Pokémon Overview.
+Tabs/Sections: The main view is split into two clear, switchable sections: Trainer Overview and Pokémon Overview.
 On a tablet, these could be presented side-by-side.

 Cards: All character and Pokémon information should be contained within distinct, rounded "cards" with a slight drop shadow or blur effect.
 This visually separates information and makes it easy to scan.